Salon Marketing Ideas - The Guide for 2020

 All necessary stuff when on the quest to run a successful salon.
 Check it out!

-Add your business to Google my business
+Add your business to Google My Business

-Entice new customers to your salon with the help of Google listing.
+Entice new customers to your salon with the help of Google listings.
 When people are searching for your salon, or businesses like yours, on Google search or maps for example – your salon should appear in the search listings.
 You can easily create and update your listing on Google My Business – so you can stand out from the crowd and bring new customers in.

 Take charge of what people see when they search for your salon, as well as managing how customers view your business online.
 To get started in one easy step today click here!